gitnacho/docs/docs/start/general-requirements.md

 | iOS Development    | -                             | iOS applications cannot be developed on a Linux system.
 | Android Development| Android 6.0 SDK (API level 23)| The minimum requirements is Android 4.2 SDK (API level 17)

-> **TIP:** To develop iOS applications on a Linux system or bypass the need to configure your environment for local Android development, you can use the cloud build service available in [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).
+> **Tip**: To develop iOS applications on a Linux system or bypass the need to configure your environment for local Android development, you can use the cloud build service available in [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).

 To install any additionally required components and configure your environment for local development, you should follow the [Advanced Setup for Linux]({% slug linux %}) guide.